radius-project/docs/docs/content/tutorials/new-app/index.md

    There are a couple of things to note about the application definition:

-   1. The `id` property is the fully-qualified resource ID of the application.
+   1. The `id` property is the fully-qualified UCP resource ID of the application.
 This value is used to uniquely identify the application in the Radius system.
    1. The `location` property is the location of the application.
 For now, all applications are deployed to the `global` location.
    1. The application is part of the 'default' environment.
 This is the default environment created when you run `rad init`.
-   1. The `status` property contains the `compute` property, which includes where services in the application are deployed.
-In this case, the application is deployed to a Kubernetes cluster in the `default-myapp` namespace.
+   1. The `status` property contains `compute` information, which includes where services in the application are to be deployed.
+In this case, the services are deployed into the `default-myapp` Kubernetes namespace, in the same cluster as the Radius installation.

 ## Step 2: Create your first container

-Now that you have your application defined, you can add resources to it.
+Now that you have your application defined you can add resources to it.
 The first resource we'll add is a container.
 Containers are the basic building block of Radius applications and are where your code runs.

 1. Update your `app.bicep` file with a container named `frontend`.
 Also add some environment variables: